faace/aFrameByCode/README.md

 ```

 ## handle assets
-a-assets will be added to the scene by default.
-And we can use it by scene.assets
+A-assets will be added to the scene by default.
+- We can use it by scene.assets
 ```
 scene.assets.add('video', { // tag, attributes
     id: 'v',